Free 2025-2026 Tax Checklist download your copy

 Before signing any financing agreement, understanding the fine print can save you thousands of dollars and years of regret.
 Healthcare providers often focus solely on monthly payments, missing critical terms that dramatically impact total costs.

-DON'T accept personal guarantees without understanding the implications.
 That "standard" personal guarantee means your house and savings are collateral if the practice struggles.
 Some healthcare financing options offer alternatives, but you have to ask.

 Understanding APR vs. Total Cost in Healthcare